autowarefoundation/autoware.universe/control/trajectory_follower/README.md

 There are lateral and longitudinal base interface classes and each algorithm inherits from this class to implement.
 The interface class has the following base functions.

-- `setInputData()`: Input the data subscribed in [Trajectory Follower Nodes](../../trajectory_follower_nodes/design/trajectory_follower-design.md).
-This must be implemented with the inherited algorithm and the used data must be selected.
+- `isReady()`: Check if the control is ready to compute.
-- `run()`: Compute control commands and return to [Trajectory Follower Nodes](../../trajectory_follower_nodes/design/trajectory_follower-design.md).
+- `run()`: Compute control commands and return to [Trajectory Follower Nodes](../../trajectory_follower_nodes/README.md).
 This must be implemented by inherited algorithms.
-- `syncData()`: Input the result of running the other controller.
+- `sync()`: Input the result of running the other controller.
   - steer angle convergence
     - allow keeping stopped until steer is converged.
   - velocity convergence(currently not used)

-See [the Design of Trajectory Follower Nodes](../../trajectory_follower_nodes/design/trajectory_follower-design.md#Design) for how these functions work in the node.
+See [the Design of Trajectory Follower Nodes](../../trajectory_follower_nodes/README.md#Design) for how these functions work in the node.

 ## Separated lateral (steering) and longitudinal (velocity) controls